RobotWithFeelings/CSC710_Project/content/Survey_Materials.md

   - 40%
   - 50%
   - 60%
+  - 75%
-9. What percentage of students live on campus?
+9. What percentage of students live on campus?(wrong)
+  - 40%
   - 50%
   - 65%
   - 75%
   - 90%
-10. What percentage of students rated themselves as being in the top 10 percent of students or above-average in their academic ability?
+10. What percentage of students rated themselves as being in the top 10 percent of students or above-average in their academic ability?(wrong)
+  - 25%
   - 50%
   - 60%
   - 70%
   - 80%
-11. How much of a concern is paying back student loans for a college freshman?
+11. How much of a concern is paying back student loans for a college freshman? (wrong)
   - Not a concern
   - A minor concern
+  - Somewhat a concern
   - A major concern
   - Undecided
 12. How much money can a family make and still be considered for needs based financial aid?
   - 50K
   - 100K
+  - 125K
   - 150K
   - 200K